hxtree/galaxyops/libraries/faker-factory/README.md

 In typescript object data can be automatically faked based on either: the decorator, the property name, or property typehint.

-Property names should remain somewhat consistant and fakes can be generated based on them, this is how [Intermock](https://github.com/google/intermock) works.
+Property names should remain somewhat consistent and fakes can be generated based on them, this is how [Intermock](https://github.com/google/intermock) works.
 However, it is unreasonable many-to-many relationship to maintain for reasonable faking purposes.
 Generating values based on typehinting is less then ideal due to compiled code being type agnostic and special tsc requirements.

-Class-validator decorators and schema were choosen for the following reasons:
+Class-validator decorators and schema were chosen for the following reasons:

 - Decorators are already present when using class-validation.
 - Faker data should not just be fake, it should be valid and meet